-Marrying natural and organic materials with quality craftsmanship, Atlas Accessories presents a collection of modern jewelry pieces rich in symbolism and meaning.
+Marrying natural and organic materials with quality craftsmanship, Atlas Accessories presents a collection of modern jewellery pieces rich in symbolism and meaning.
 With each piece telling a story — your story — these adornments are defined by a unique energy, historic connections and a sense of consciousness.
 Handcrafted conduits for self-expression and positive action, all Atlas Accessories imbue wearers with a sense of empowerment and purpose.
 We sat down with founder Gregory to learn more about the brand.

 How did Atlas Accessories begin?

 Up until 55 I was in investment banking and as a chief strategy officer building startups.
-At 55 I decided I needed to do something for myself and literally stumbled into making jewelry.
-I had very rough designs that I had cobbled together and as a mini project while trying to think about what to do – I decided to find a craftsperson to help make my concepts into proper jewelry pieces.
+At 55 I decided I needed to do something for myself and literally stumbled into making jewellery.
+I had very rough designs that I had cobbled together and as a mini project while trying to think about what to do – I decided to find a craftsperson to help make my concepts into proper jewellery pieces.
 This was literally the first step – me doing something I loved, creating something beautiful with meaning and it naturally and luckily evolved out of that.
 People started asking where they could buy them – by seeing the ones that I wear (see photo) and it sparked the idea of Atlas.